n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

         neither condition is true, stop.
       * If the consonant is the first consonant, stop.
   - The consonant stopped at will be the base consonant.

+> Note: The algorithm is designed to work for all Indic
+> scripts.
+However, Bengali does not utilize pre-base reordering "Ra".

 #### 2.2: Matra decomposition ####